NanoNets/nanonets-pedestrian-detection/README.md

 ## Pedestrian Detection

-Images and annotations taken from [here](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentreXVID.avi) and [here](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentre-groundtruth.top)
+For the purpose of this project, we have only used 100 frames and their annotations instead of the entire video.
+The complete video can be found [here](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentreXVID.avi) and the ground truths [here](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentre-groundtruth.top)

 Annotations include bounding boxes for each image and have the same name as the image name.
 You can find the example to train a model in python, by updating the api-key and model id in corresponding file.
 There is also a pre-processed json annotations folder that are ready payload for nanonets api.

-For the purpose of this project, we have only used 100 frames and their annotations instead of the entire video.

 ** **
 Build a Pedestrian Detection Model